Applesauce Waffles with Apple Cider Syrup

-The holiday feasting kicks off with these spectacular waffles I made as an accompaniment for the heavenly apple cider syrup I wrote about for Portland Farmers Market.
+I made these spectacular waffles as an accompaniment for the heavenly apple cider syrup I wrote about for Portland Farmers Market.
 Looking for a breakfast-y companion to highlight all the best elements of the cider syrup, I turned to a winter and fall-spiced, barely-sweetened waffle with crisp edges, airy pockets, and the gentle flavor of unsweetened applesauce.
 As a breakfast treat, I don’t know if it gets any cozier than this, with the warm spices of the waffles playing off of the deep apple tones of the syrup.
-On their own, the syrup and the waffles can each hold their own, but together they form an alliance of superb deliciousness that will make any morning shine just a bit brighter.

 Last Year: Roasted Portobello Mushroom Caps with Apple Pecan Stuffing and Caramelized Onion Mushroom Gravy–this dish is vegan, believe it or not, but universally adored by all.